• Skip to primary navigation

 What is Milk Tea?

-Types of Milk Tea:
+Types of Milk Tea Recipes

-• Cambric tea: Nursery tea - a sweetened hot-milk beverage with a small amount of tea added.
+• Cambric Tea: Nursery tea - a sweetened hot milk beverage with a small amount of tea added.

-• Doodh pati chai: Milk, sugar, and tea leaves boiled together.
+• Doodh Pati Chai: Milk, sugar, and tea leaves boiled together.
 Popular in Nepal, Pakistan, India, and Bangladesh

-• Hong Kong milk tea: Black tea sweetened with evaporated milk.
+• Hong Kong Milk Tea: Black tea sweetened with evaporated milk.

 • Masala chai: A spiced milk tea from India.
+Also called a chai latte.

 • Po Cha: Tibetan yak butter and milk tea.

-• Royal milk tea: Japanese tea decocting tea in milk.
+• Royal Milk Tea: Japanese tea decocting tea in milk.

-• Shahi haleeb: Yemeni milk tea made with condensed or evaporated milk.
+• Shahi Haleeb: Yemeni milk tea made with condensed or evaporated milk.

-• Suutei tsai: A salty Mongolian milk tea.
+• Suutei Tsai: A salty Mongolian milk tea.

-• Thai tea: A sweet spiced tea made with condensed and powdered milk popular in Southeast Asia.
+• Thai Tea: A sweet spiced tea made with condensed and powdered milk popular in Southeast Asia.

-Homemade Milk Tea
+Homemade Milk Tea Ingredients

-You'll want to start with a lovely malty Assam Indian black loose leaf tea.
-You can use bagged tea, but a higher grade loose tea tastes better!
+You'll want to start with a lovely malty Assam Indian black loose-leaf tea.
+You can use bagged tea, but a higher-grade loose tea tastes better!

 Related: